Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Many doctors use Botox and Belotero together.
-Although Botox relaxes muscles to prevent dynamic, mobile wrinkles, many patients also want to get rid of static etched lines that remain on their skin.
+Although Botox relaxes muscles to prevent dynamic, mobile wrinkles, many patients also want to eliminate static etched lines on their skin.
 Thanks to the availability of Belotero, these creases are easily dealt with.

 Is it better to get rid of frown lines on the forehead with laser or Belotero?

-Belotero offers a more reliable solution for fine lines between the brows, on the forehead and elsewhere on the face, through a single treatment.
+Belotero offers a more reliable solution for fine lines between the brows, forehead, and elsewhere on the face through a single treatment.

 Besides forehead furrows, what other areas can Belotero treat?

 Belotero is a viable way to fill in any fine line on the face.
-Besides forehead furrow, it can fill in etched elevens between the brows as well as crows feet lines at the sides of the eyes.
-Also, Belotero can treat fine lines in the mid and lower facial regions such as vertical smile lines and vertical lip lines.
+Besides forehead furrow, it can fill in etched elevens between the brows and crow’s feet lines at the sides of the eyes.
+Also, Belotero can treat fine lines in the mid and lower facial regions, such as vertical smile lines and vertical lip lines.

 Is it ok to get Belotero treatments for forehead lines and other wrinkles at a spa or salon?
 Also, is it safe to buy dermal fillers online?